 - wool socks for under Tevas

-- bathing suits: surf jams are best for both boys and girls, for sun protection
+- bathing suits: "surf jams" and rash guards are best for both boys and girls, for swimming and sun protection

 - t-shirts - three